Devolutions/ScriptLibrary/DVLSForLinux/README.md

 > Devolutions Server for Linux is currently only in beta, and not yet suitable for production use.

 ## Prerequisites

 - **Ubuntu 22.04** - Devolutions Server may work in other Linux distributions, and other Ubuntu versions, but Ubuntu 22.04 is the currently tested release.
-- **Microsoft PowerShell 7** - The current ]PowerShell version tested is 7.4.5](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.4).
+- **Microsoft PowerShell 7** - The current [PowerShell version tested is 7.4.5](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.4).
 - **Microsoft SQL Server (MSSQL)** - You may [install MSSQL locally](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-overview?view=sql-server-ver16), as documented below, or connect to an external MSSQL instance.

 ## Installing Devolutions Server for Linux (Beta)